Houston Bankruptcy Attorney

 The Automatic Stay

 The advantages of consumer bankruptcy start very early in the process.
-The second you file your petition, a court order called the “automatic stay” is issued to your creditors.
-This order specifically restricts creditors from moving forward with any action to collect on a debt while the bankruptcy is moving through the court system.
+As soon as you file your petition, the Bankruptcy Court will issue a court order – called the “automatic stay” – to your creditors.

 Qualifying for Bankruptcy Relief

 In 2005, Congress amended the federal bankruptcy laws to curtail fraudulent and repeat filings.
 Despite these changes, the federal bankruptcy laws continue to offer significant debt relief to those who qualify and need help to resolve their overwhelming debts.
 The key is to meet with a qualified bankruptcy lawyer to review your situation and determine if bankruptcy is right for your unique situation.